rich-iannone/DiagrammeR/README.md

 install.packages("DiagrammeR")
 ```

+If you encounter a bug, have usage questions, or want to share ideas to make this package better, feel free to file an [issue](https://github.com/rich-iannone/DiagrammeR/issues).

 ## Code of Conduct

 [Contributor Code of Conduct](https://github.com/rich-iannone/DiagrammeR/blob/master/CONDUCT.md).
 By participating in this project you agree to abide by its terms.